 Guidance

-The Guidance Department provides support for the academic, social, and emotional well-being of all MHS students.
-Guidance counselors can assist students with course scheduling, testing, college admissions, career planning, and counseling services.
+The Guidance Department assists all MHS students in developing academic, social, and resiliency skills.
+School counselors can support students with course scheduling, college admissions, career planning, and counseling services.

 Request a Meeting